Contents

-The RTMP In feature allows speakers and event organizers to broadcast live streams from an external platform into a Goldcast event.
-This process happens in real-time and is ideal for situations in which an event is being hosted somewhere other than the Goldcast platform (i.e., Zoom), but the event organizer would still like to provide virtual attendees with an interactive experience.
+The RTMP In feature enables speakers and event organizers to seamlessly broadcast live streams from external platforms directly into a Goldcast event.
+This process occurs in real-time and is especially beneficial for events hosted outside the Goldcast platform, such as those on Zoom or in-person locations, using tools like Restream or OBS Studio.
+With this feature, you can still offer virtual attendees an engaging and interactive experience within Goldcast.

 Recommended streaming specs for RTMP sessions